 QA Solution: Action is taken towards fixing it.

-How does the QA team deal with global Application Changes?
+IV.
+How does the QA team deal with

 It sometimes happens that a failed test card, even in the expedite lane, ends up accumulating a high cycle time.
 Unfortunately, this is the burden of having a lot of end-to-end tests.
 The more of them you have, the more time you spend on maintenance and investigation because one bug could break many tests and one app change could affect several test suites.
-For example, in the beginning of 2016 there was a big update in Kanbanize concerning Card Details.
-Style, design, behaviour, new features, etc. were changed.
-The majority of the QA team’s tests have steps which go through those details and most of them ended up broken after the update.
+For example, at the beginning of 2016, there was a big update in Kanbanize concerning Card Details.
+Style, design, behavior, new features, etc. were changed.
+The majority of the QA team’s tests have steps that go through those details and most of them ended up broken after the update.

 In these circumstances, our team made the conscious decision not to fully disable the broken tests but aim to update them one by one as soon as possible.
 We considered our options and decided that, if the tests were disabled and updated later in time the possibility for a bug to “sneak in” and to be noticed later in the process might increase.